Limmen/erl_pengine/README.md

 next(Pengine) ->
 ...
 ```
-The next function will ask the pengine for more solutions to the currently active query
+The `next/1` function will ask the pengine for more solutions to the currently active query

 ```erlang
 %% Ask pengine for next solution of the active query (if you call next() with no active query you'll get a protocol error)